grid-js/gridjs-vue/README.md

 ## Usage

-Pass `cols` (an array of column headers) and either `rows`, `from`, or `server` as a data source to the component.
+Pass `columns` (an array of column headers) and either `rows`, `from`, or `server` as a data source to the component.
 Everything else is optional.
 Pass in new data to update the table.

 Refer to [Grid.js documentation](https://gridjs.io/docs/config/) for specific configuration options.
 This module may lag behind the main Grid.js module somewhat, so check the API version badge at the top of this README.